dczmer/davelab/01_zsh-configuration/01_zsh-config/README.md

 ```

 Use the `up` and `down` arrow keys to cycle through the entries at the terminal.
 You can hit enter/return to re-run the command or use the `left` and `right` arrow keys to move around and edit the command first.

+Press `ctrl+r` and start typing 'hello' when prompted for a search.

 Try navigating back to the `find` command, and changing `.md` to `.zsh` to search for `zsh` files instead of markdown.